 In a saucepan mix your first 2 ingredients and bring to a boil.
 Remove from heat and cool.
 Blend your cherries into a puree.
 Strain and push with a wooden spoon into your pitcher.
 Add lemon juice, syrup mixture and sparkling water to fill the pitcher.
 Stir

 How to Make Your Own Kombucha (if you want an awesome book that has so many recipes as well as a TON of info on and about Kombucha click here)

-If you have a favorite tea use that, but I love the Jasmine tea.
+If you have a favorite tea use that, but I love Jasmine tea.
 SOOO wonderful!
-You can purchase the already to go tea bags or the pearls.
+You can purchase them all ready to go tea bags or the pearls.
 I have used both.
 Using the pearls you will need to get the organic tea bags to put them in.
 I LOVE these bags for gift giving and to put my soap nuts for laundry.

 Fill a large dutch oven with water about 8 cups.

 You will need: